php-fig/fig-standards/proposed/http-client/http-client.md

 An implementing library MUST implement `Psr\Http\Client\ClientException` for each exception it throws.

-When the client get a request that is invalid and cannot be sent, the HTTP client MUST throw a `Psr\Http\Client\Exception\RequestException`.
+When the HTTP client is passed a request that is invalid and cannot be sent, the client MUST throw a `Psr\Http\Client\Exception\RequestException`.
 If there is an error with the network or the remote server cannot be reached, the HTTP client MUST throw a `Psr\Http\Client\Exception\NetworkException`.